aleshaleksey/fansys23/08-spell-list.md

   - Immunity to "charmed" and "catatonic".
   - Heavy cover from blocks of ice or tendrils of water.
 - As a "secondary action", the caster can freeze or melt any amount of water in the area of effect.
 Any entity caught in the frozen areas can attempt to break free with a Str save, however, this is often futile, as even if they break free, they may still be surrounded by walls of ice 10-20 feet thick.
 (This is very useful as a barrier)
 - As an action call watery tendrils to strike any number of targets in the area of effect, dealing 4d12 percussive damage on a failed Dex save.
-If the caster so choses, the tendrils an throw a target up to 80ft (or move a willing target the same distance).
+If the caster so choses, the tendrils can throw a target up to 80ft (or move a willing target the same distance).
 - As an action, cause (CON save to negate) or cure bleeding in any number of targets.
 - Control the movement of water as a "move action", including:
   - Raising or lowering water levels at will.